 We do not share personal data with anyone external to the organisation, without your consent, other than with:

-- Health insurance providers for the purposes of billing and to provide treatment updates where necessary;
+- Health insurance providers for the purposes of billing and to provide treatment updates where necessary for billing;

 - Those who have instructed us to provide psychological treatment, such as a solicitor.
 In these cases, relevant clinical information from therapy records will be shared with legal services as required and with your written consent;